cclint/handmade-hero/README.md

 # Intro
 This is a collection of personal notes following [Handmade Hero](https://handmadehero.org/).

-Anyone with an interest in programming that finds the idea of buliding a game engine from scratch to be exciting, then I highly recommend following *Casey Muratori's* Handmade Hero series.
+Anyone with an interest in programming that finds the idea of buliding a game engine from scratch to be exciting, I highly recommend following *Casey Muratori's* Handmade Hero series.

 Big thanks to *Casey Muratori* for your time and effort in developing this project.